This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Informed consent means you understand what will be done and can make decisions about what you want.
 The decision to donate a kidney is serious, and you must consider your decision carefully.
 No one should force or pressure you to donate your kidney.
-Your caregiver will tell you what will happen before, during, and after surgery in words that you know.
-You will be told what tests, treatments, or procedures need to be done.
-Your caregiver will tell you the risks of this surgery.
-He will also tell you what benefits the person receiving your kidney may get.
+Your surgeon will tell you what will happen before, during, and after surgery in words that you know.
+You will be told which tests, treatments, or procedures need to be done.
+Your surgeon will tell you the risks of this surgery.
+He or she will also tell you the benefits the person receiving your kidney may get.
 Before you give your consent, make sure all your questions have been answered and that you understand what may happen.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - General anesthesia will keep you asleep and free from pain during surgery.
 You may get anesthesia through your IV.
 You may breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 During your surgery: